-Updated 11.23.2019: When guest contributor, Debi Lander from ByLanderSea, isn’t roaming through the rolling green hills of beautiful Scotland, she’s busy basking in the warm Aruba sun.
-The Caribbean island was luckier than most during the recent devastating hurricane season and can be a good option while many of the Caribbean nations rebuild.
+When guest contributor, Debi Lander from ByLanderSea, isn’t roaming through the rolling green hills of beautiful Scotland, she’s busy basking in the warm Aruba sun.
+Located south of the Hurricane Belt, the Caribbean island is luckier than most during most hurricane seasons.

 Aruba spans just 19.6 miles long and six miles across.
 It lies fifteen miles north of Venezuela.
 The island’s tropical waters of the southern Caribbean fall just south of the hurricane belt.
-That means you can visit any time of the year.
+That means the weather is good most of the year.
 Surprisingly, the climate is dry, diminishing the threat of plan-disrupting storms.

 Tour vehicles continue bumping along the rutty coastal road passing a magnificent golf course and onto the rugged shores.
 Tiny fishing shacks scatter near the seacoast.
 Not much to look, they add a feel of authenticity.

 Building rock cairns, miniature wishing rock piles, has transformed from a popular activity to a taboo, as part of efforts to preserve the ecology and landscape.